fruitbraker/Draw-It-v2/README.md

 Version 2.0 of the app!
 Currently work in progress.

 The API keys you see do not work.
 Therefore, you can't run this app by just downloading this here.
-Feel free to download this app from the Play Store once this current version is finished.
+Feel free to download this app from the Play Store once this current version is ready for release.

-Special thanks to CloudMine for their generosity in letting my use their services.
-Without them, this app would not be possible.
+Special thanks to CloudMine for their generosity to let me use their services.
+Without them and their support, this app would not be possible.
+Feel free to check them out here: http://cloudmineinc.com/

 Shout out to Aaron F. and Joey T. for their music.
 You can find Joey's Soundcloud here: https://soundcloud.com/joey-tranvik Arron's Soundcloud can be found here: https://soundcloud.com/aaronaugust